This article originally appeared in WQP July 2020 issue as "Get in the Zone"

 Ozone water treatment technology has been in use commercially for many years as a powerful, non-chemical disinfectant in municipal water treatment facilities and commercial applications.
 The first drinking water plant utilizing this technology began operations in Nice, France, in 1906.(3)

-In the 1970s and 1980s, advancements were made in ozone technology that spurred an increase in the use of ozonation for water treatment.
+In the 1970s and 1980s, advancements were made in ozone water systems technology that spurred an increase in the use of ozonation for water treatment.
 Since then, ozone has rapidly gained public acceptance in the U.S. with U.S. Food and Drug Administration (FDA) acceptance and the introduction of modern ozone generation equipment to control dosage.
-Many municipalities with surface water supplies containing dangerous cryptosporidium and Giardia, for example, now use ozone water treatment as primary disinfection as chlorine does not penetrate these protozoa and is therefore ineffective in killing them.
+Many municipalities with surface water supplies containing dangerous cryptosporidium and Giardia, for example, now use ozone water treatment systems as primary disinfection as chlorine does not penetrate these protozoa and is therefore ineffective in killing them.
 Additionally, ozone does not create trihalomethanes as a byproduct as can chlorine.

-Ozone water treatment in the residential water treatment industry is more recent.
+Ozone water disinfection in the residential water treatment industry is more recent.
 There are some excellent uses of this technology that provides solutions to water quality problems that can be difficult to resolve.
 It may also provide a less expensive alternative in certain circumstances, as well.

 Ozone Water Treatment Systems